 Footprints of two hominins from the same period, about 3.6 Mya, have been found at Laetoli, in Kenya.
 The big toe of the walkers is in line with the foot and the walk is a heel-first-toes-last walk which suggests either modern humans or Australopithecus to different studies.
 Since the observed short stride corresponds to the short legs of Au. afarensis, some of whose bones have been found nearby in the same sediment layer, it is generally accepted that the prints are of that species.
 Even so, some scientists insist the footprints are those of Au. anamensis.

 Another skull from about 3.5 Mya, which has been named Kenyanthropus platyops, is controversial.
 One paleontologist thinks it is just a deformed skull of Au. afarensis; another, an ancestor of Homo rudolfensis.
-However, a recent discovery of what would be the oldest known stone tool dates back to 3.3 Mya.5)“Wrong Turn Leads to Discovery of Oldest Stone Tools”, http://news.nationalgeographic.com/2015/05/150520-oldest-stone-tools-discovery-harmand-archaeology/ It was found near the site of Kenyanthropus, so it may have been used by him.
+However, a recent discovery of what would be the oldest known stone tool dates back to 3.3 Mya.5“Wrong Turn Leads to Discovery of Oldest Stone Tools”, http://news.nationalgeographic.com/2015/05/150520-oldest-stone-tools-discovery-harmand-archaeology/ It was found near the site of Kenyanthropus, so it may have been used by him, whatever he was.

 Australopithecus africanus is similar to Au. afarensis in possessing both ape-like and human-like features, so much so that some paleontologists consider them to be the same species.
 It lived in east and south Africa 3.3-2.1 Mya.
 It had teeth more like those of humans than of australopiths, with smaller canines arranged in a semicircle.
 It had a flat face and the foramen magnum placed as for an upright posture.
 Its brain was bigger than that of Au. afarensis and it was both bipedal and arboreal.
 So it is considered by some to be an ancestor of Homo.